mstksg/bff-mono/README.md

       Bidirectionalization for Free with Runtime Recording:
       Or, a Light-Weight Approach to the View Update Problem

+The package provides an automatic way to construct a pair of functions that constitutes a so-called lens more precisely, a bidirectional transformation (NB: as parsers and parser-combinators differ, bidirectional transformations and lenses differ).

-The package provides a type class `PackM`.
+For the purpose, the package provides a type class `PackM`.
 Suppose one defines a transformation `h` of type

     h :: forall a m.
 PackM c a m => [a] -> m [a]

-for some c.
+for some concrete type c.
 Then, we can derive a bidirectional transformation from it by using `fwd` and `bwd` as

-    fwd h :: [c] -> [c]
-    bwd h :: (MonadError e n, Error e) => [c] -> [c] -> n [c]
+    fwd h :: [c] -> [c]  -- called get or getter bwd h :: (MonadError e n, Error e) => [c] -> [c] -> n [c] -- called put or setter

-Here, we used lists, `fwd` and `bwd` can be applicable to the contains that are `Traversable`.
+Here, we used lists as an example.
+However, `fwd` and `bwd` can be applicable to any lawful `Traversable`s.

-The package is an extension of the [bff package](http://hackage.haskell.org/package/bff) proposed by Janis Voigtänder.
-Unlike the original work, our framework can handles transformations that constructs elements and compares something with newly-constructed elements. `Examples.hs` includes some XML transformations that are implemented as functions of type `forall a
+The package can be seen as an extension of the [bff package](http://hackage.haskell.org/package/bff).
+Unlike the original work, our framework can handles transformations that constructs elements and compares something with newly-constructed elements. `Examples.hs` includes some XML transformations that are implemented as functions of type `forall a m.
-m.
 PackM L a m => Tree a -> m (Tree a)` where `L` is a label type for XML.

 How to Build